All EB lanes of 210 Freeway in La Crescenta shut down after wrong-way crash leaves 2 dead

 LA CRESCENTA, Calif.
-(KABC) -- Two people were killed in a wrong-way crash in La Crescenta Monday morning, prompting the closure of all eastbound lanes of the 210 Freeway.
+(KABC) -- Two people were killed and another was injured in a wrong-way crash in La Crescenta Monday morning, prompting the closure of all eastbound lanes of the 210 Freeway.

 The crash was reported around 2:45 a.m. at Ocean View Boulevard, according to the California Highway Patrol.
 At least one of the cars involved in the crash caught fire.